 If making for the next day, let potatoes cool, cover in saran wrap, and refrigerate overnight.
 The following day, bake on 350 degrees for one hour or until heated through.

-This potato dish can also be frozen.
+- This potato dish can also be frozen (covered and wrapped tightly).